 Frequently Asked Questions

-The following is a general list of the analyses performed by Columbia Analytical.
+The following is a general list of the analyses performed by ALS - Columbia.
 Our scientists are constantly adding to our capabilities.
 If you want to know about a specific analyte or group of compounds please contact us.

 - Environmental testing of air, water, wastewater, soil, sludge, solids, waste oil, solvents, hazardous waste, sediments and tissues